808scripty/Scripty-Shader-Re-coded-Edition/README.md

 ### Scripty Shader Re-coded Edition
   **shader Developed to be compatible for low end PC & mobile (Pojav, Zalith, Etc,,, & any PC)**

+**THIS SHADER STARTED FROM 0, NOT RELATED TO ANY OTHER PROJECT/CODE/TEMPLATE/SHADER** AND I AM MORE THAN EAGER TO LET EVERYBODY SEE HOW MY PROGDESS HAS BEEN.
+IF YOU WANT TO INSPECT THE CODES OF SPECIFIC VERSION.
+FEEL FREE TO CHECK OUT RELEASE TAGS

 > Compatible with Iris, -Optifine- & Sodium.
 Mc 1.20 - Mc 26.1.1.

 This version will strictly prioritize: